SUSE-Enceladus/container-img-store-setup/README.md

 instance creation provides a sub optimal user experience.
 Additionally other services that depend on docker being operational may time out.

-The script and systemd unit file in this project address the problem described above.
-The script creates a 100 GB device file that is then formatted with btrfs.
-The mounted device allows docker to use the btrfs storage driver and the start up process is very fast.
+The script and systemd unit files in this project address the problem described above.
+The script creates a 100 GB device file that is then formatted with btrfs by default or xfs.
+The mounted device allows docker to use the btrfs storage driver or for newer versions of docker overlayfs.
+This improves the the startup speed.